jamesoff/www-jamesoff-net/_drafts/dynamic-dns-with-route-53.md

 ---
 layout: post
-title: DIY Dynamic DNS with Route 53
+title: Dynamic DNS with Route 53
-excerpt: Updating a DNS entry to follow a dynamic Internet connection using Amazon Web Services.
+excerpt: Updating a DNS entry to follow a dynamic Internet connection using Amazon Web Services' Route53.
 ---

 Years ago, I had a dynamic DNS mechanism set up to keep a record for my home Internet connection.
 It used SSH, a passwordless key, and SSH configuration to restrict what logging in with that key could do, and some scripts which probably barely held together to update a [djbdns](http://cr.yp.to/djbdns.html) data file, rebuild it, and rsync the output to my secondary.
 Now, my DNS is done with Amazon's Route 53, and one of the benefits of that is a nice API to update DNS entries, so I rewrote it.
 Here's how you can set it up too.